canvaspixels/courgette/README.md

 1. Install the package: `npm install cucumber-protractor`
 2. Setup
     1. Copy the sample file structure.
-Type: `cp -R node_modules/cucumber-protractor/uiTests uiTests` into your terminal
+Type: `cp -R node_modules/cucumber-protractor/uiTests uiTests` into your terminal.
+This will create a `uiTests` folder with the sample in it
     2. Copy the sample config.
 Put `cp node_modules/cucumber-protractor/sample-conf.js conf.js` into your terminal.
-This will create a `uiTests` folder with the sample in it.
 3. Run the sample, type `./node_modules/.bin/cuketractor` in your terminal in the root of your project.

 ### Futher tips: